Tips to beat the Dutch rain this season

-If it is really pouring with rain it is likely that it won’t last for long, so cycling through it just means that whilst you may spare a few minutes in regards to your journey, you are just getting soaking wet for no reason, when you could have just waited five minutes and kept half of your trousers dry, maybe.
+If it is really pouring with rain, it's likely that it won’t last for long, so cycling through it just means that whilst you may spare a few minutes in regards to your journey, you are just getting soaking wet for no reason, when you could have just waited five minutes and kept half of your trousers dry, maybe.

 Don’t be afraid that this will make you look weak; plenty of the locals will also be seeking shelter.
 After all, no one likes to be soaked through and look like a drowned rat, unless that’s your favourite look of course.

 Those puddles may seem shallow, but the odds are when that thought pops into your head, the next puddle is actually very deep.
-If you see someone lifting their feet from their pedals as they are going through a puddle ahead of you, it is probably because that puddle is deep and the resulting splash will leave you with wet socks (check tip 3).
+If you see someone lifting their feet from their pedals as they are going through a puddle ahead of you, it is probably because that puddle is deep and the resulting splash will leave you with wet socks.

 Those mudguards may protect the cyclist from raindrops flying off their wheels and attacking them, but the precipitation is only diverted, if you are unfortunate, to your face.
 That’s fine, it’s only water… mixed with dirt from the road.

-You will often see cyclists avoiding the puddles all together, good for them as it saves their socks, and good for you because the chance of dirty water flying into your face is diminished.
+You will often see cyclists avoiding the puddles altogether, good for them as it saves their socks, and good for you because the chance of dirty water flying into your face is diminished.

 If the driver is intent on splashing you, it is difficult to avoid and you will just have to suck it up and accept your fate.
 Our best advice here is to keep a safe distance from puddles, which regrettably is not always possible.

 Is it possible to stay completely dry when it rains in the Netherlands?

 Controlling the weather would be nice; however as that is not yet possible it is best to arm yourself in other ways against the cold, wet enemy that is the rain.